 Because of the lack of regulation from the FDA, it can be hard to know if you’re getting a quality CBD product when you purchase it online.
 It’s easy for a seller to come up with a product, slap a label on it that says “pure CBD” and sell it to you at a high price.
 Unfortunately, there’s no one to hold them responsible if the products are not as potent as they claim to be.

 Therefore, all buyers should use discretion when purchasing CBD products online.
 CBD manufacturers should be using third-party lab testing facilities to publish potency information about the products they sell.
 Request and read these lab results to make sure you’re buying CBD that is what it says it is.
+That's why our lab results are available right on the Penguin CBD website.

 As always, it’s important to consult a doctor who is familiar with CBD oil before trying it for yourself.